-The tracking of the time spent by users in courses, generally known as session time, is managed through records that are created and updated progressively according to the actions that users perform while attending courses in their platforms.
+The tracking of the time spent by users in courses, generally known as session time, is managed through records that are created and updated progressively according to the actions that users perform while attending courses on their platforms.

 Time is always tracked in seconds but it is then displayed in different formats, depending on the platform area.

-Tracking Logic for Courses
+Tracking logic for courses

 The tracked time is recorded at enrollment level (that is, the association between the course and the user) and it is based on the total time spent on the training materials composing the course.

-For E-Learning courses, the time spent by users in courses is calculated by summing the tracks that users generate while playing the course’s training material.
+For e-learning courses, the time spent by users in courses is calculated by summing the tracks that users generate while playing the course’s training material.

 For ILT (Instructor-Led Training) courses, besides tracking the time spent on the training material, the platform also considers: